aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/Examples/i2c_sensor/README.md

 The Zephyr RTOS includes a [sensor subsystem](https://docs.zephyrproject.org/latest/hardware/peripherals/sensor.html) with built-in support for common sensors such as the [Sensirion SHTC3](https://sensirion.com/products/catalog/SHTC3/).

 Configuration of the sensor (type, I2C address, measurement mode etc) is set up in the Device Tree as a subnode of the allocated I2C bus - see below.
-The application can then use a common API, sensor_sample_fetch(), sensor_channel_get() to read the sensor.
+The Zephyr application can then use a common API - sensor_sample_fetch() and sensor_channel_get() to read the sensor.

 ```
 	shtcx@70 {